 "If I could click a button and pay instantly, I’d do it.
 But if I have to go into my banking app, find the invoice, type in the details, and manually transfer, I’ll put it off." — Webinar Host

 Using payment solutions that offer instant card payments, Apple Pay, Google Pay, or Direct Debit can drastically reduce delays.
+Providing multiple payment options can cater to different client preferences and increase the likelihood of timely payments.

 "The best feature for me is sending an invoice with a ‘Pay Now’ button.
 Clients can pay by card, bank transfer, or Direct Debit straight from their phone.
 It’s made a huge difference in getting paid on time." — Lenah Oduor